jacksonrodri/devnullprodcom/src/posts/xrp_vs_xlm_pt2.md

 <h3>Trust Management</h3>

 Sending and receiving non-native assets (anything other than XRP and XLM respectively) on the ledger requires custodians, called <b>gateways</b> on XRP and <b>anchors</b> on XLM.
-These institution hold and manage the asset offline, in 'the real world'.
+These institutions hold and manage the asset offline, in 'the real world'.

 An account may extend trust to a custodian to issue managed assets to their account.
 Once issued, the account may send and receive those assets in a similar manner to the native assets.
 Whoever holds issued assets may redeem them with the custodian but sending them back, assumably resulting in a balance credit in an external ledger.